Net Worth

 At the Chinese Grand Prix in 2012, Rosberg won his first Formula One victory and accumulated more championship points than any other driver in the previous four races.

 In 2016, all his hard work paid off when he won the World Championship by five points, beating out Lewis Hamilton for the title.
-Shortly after winning the World Driver’s Championship, Rosberg decided to retire, feeling he had reached the peak of his career and wanting to spend more time with his family.
+Shortly after winning the World Driver’s Championship, Rosberg announced his retirement, feeling he had reached the peak of his career and wanting to spend more time with his family.

 Formula One Salary & Contracts